dtpisanty/abblender/README.md

 * Filename: The filename to use for exporting.
 This will also be the name of the module contained in the file so avoid RAPID command names.
 * Step: The number of steps to skip before writting the next position.
 1 will export all postions but will likely result in a "Too many close positions" error.
 * Speed: The Tool Center Point speed in mm/seconds (This converts to vSpeed in RAPID code).
+* Tool name: The tool used to drive the motion in RAPID
+* Signal Name: Name of a digital output to drive (leave blank if no DO is meant to be used)
+* Pulse signal: If enable pulses the previously defined signal using pulseDO
 * Inverse Kinematiks: When checked bakes current IK before exporting.
 * Report Frame: When the checkbox is enabled the program will send its current frame through TCP socket after every movement.
   * Host: IP address to report to